LeBron James: Basketball

 Also during his senior year, James was the centerpiece of several controversies.
-For his 18th birthday, he skirted state amateur bylaws by accepting a Hummer H2 as a gift from his mother, who had secured a loan for the vehicle by utilizing James's future earning power as an NBA superstar.
+For his 18th birthday, James skirted state amateur bylaws by accepting a Hummer H2 as a gift from his mother, who had secured a loan for the vehicle by utilizing James' future earning power as an NBA player.
 This prompted an investigation by the Ohio High School Athletic Association (OHSAA) because its guidelines stated that no amateur may accept any gift valued over $100 as a reward for athletic performance.
 James was cleared of any wrongdoing because he had accepted the luxury vehicle from a family member and not from an agent or any outside source.
 Later in the season, James accepted two throwback jerseys worth $845 from an urban clothing store in exchange for posing for pictures, officially violating OHSAA rules and resulting in his being stripped of his high school sports eligibility.
 James appealed the ruling and his penalty was eventually dropped to a two-game suspension, allowing him to play the remainder of the year.
 The Irish were also forced to forfeit one of their wins, their only official loss that season.
 In his first game back after the suspension, James scored a career-high 52 points.
 St. Vincent–St. Mary went on to win the Division II championship, marking their third division title in four years.

 Football

 As an underclassman, James played wide receiver for St. Vincent–St. Mary's football team.
 He was recruited by some Division I programs, including Notre Dame.
-At the conclusion of his second year, he was named first team all-state, and as a junior, he helped lead the Fighting Irish to the state semifinals.
-He did not play during his senior year because of a wrist injury that he sustained in an AAU basketball game.
-Some sports analysts, football critics, high school coaches, former and current players have speculated that James could have played in the National Football League.
+At the end of his second year, James was named first team all-state, and as a junior, he helped lead the Fighting Irish to the state semifinals.
+James did not play during his senior year because of a wrist injury that he sustained in an AAU basketball game.
+Some sports analysts, football critics, high school coaches, as well as former and current professional players have speculated that James could have played in the National Football League (NFL).